Must-have macOS security, productivity, and performance utilities | ZDNet

 It can also extract files from some Windows .EXE files.

-It's an excellent tool that I use regularly!$0 at Mac App Store
+It's an excellent tool that I use regularly!View Now at Mac App Store

 Join Discussion